Sudharsan007/Catchup-App/ReadMe/ReadMe.txt

 the other party is available to respond, they will and then you can take your turn.
 The one-to-one nature of the channel is extremely convenient for both businesses and customers, as it allows both parties to have complete context into the conversation and continue the thread as they see fit.

+Step1: Download all files and put it in a separet folder and name it as "Project".
+Step2: Create another folder and name it as "Catchup", cut all the 10 files except "ReadMe" and ".idea.rar" and paste it in "Catchup".
+Step3: Cut the "ReadMe" and ".idea.rar" Rar file and paste inside "Project"  file and extract ".idea".

+THIS SHOULD BE THE FORMATE Project-->Catchup         .idea
+                                     |->(10 files)   |->(extracted idea files)